-Some competitions can be organised within time limits.
-These must always be played within a marked terrain.
-In this case, all lines marking that terrain are dead ball lines.
+Some competitions can be organized within time limits.
+These must always be played within marked lanes and all the lines marking these lanes are dead ball lines.

-Article 6 - Start of play - Rules regarding the circle
+Article 6, Start of play and rules regarding the circle

-The players must toss up to decide which team will choose the terrain and be the first to throw the jack.
+The players must draw lots (toss a coin) to decide which team will choose the terrain, if it has not been allocated by the organizers, and to be the first to throw the jack.

-If the terrain has been designated by the organisers, the jack must be thrown on that terrain.
-The teams concerned must not go to a different terrain without the Umpire's permission.
+If the lane has been designated by the organizers, the jack must be thrown on this lane.
+The teams concerned must not go to a different lane without the Umpire's permission.

-Any member of the team winning the toss chooses the starting point and draws or places a circle on the ground such that the feet of each player can fit entirely inside it.
-However, a drawn circle may not measure less than 35cm or more than 50cm in diameter.
+Any member of the team winning the draw chooses the starting point and traces or places a circle on the ground.
+However, a drawn circle may not measure less than 35cm or more than 50cm in diameter and be of a size that the feet of each player can fit entirely inside it.

 Where a prefabricated circle is used, it must be rigid and have an internal diameter of 50cms (tolerance: + or - 2mm).